 The town wanted to keep the existing bridges and abutments in place so the project design called for using Redi-Rock's standard batter blocks to taper the channel along the inside of the abutments.
 To keep the volume of the channel consistent, the channel's depth in these areas was increased.

 The wall design ranged in height from 4 feet (1.2 meters) to 7.5 feet (2.3) meters, totaling 15,000 square feet (1,394 square meters) of Redi-Rock.

 The project was on a very tight schedule.
 To minimize disruption to the golf course's landscape and usage, the town scheduled this project to be installed in the middle of winter, starting in January 2010.
 The goal was to have the golf course open in April of that year, leaving only a short window for construction.

 Local Redi-Rock manufacturer Kistner Concrete had Redi-Rock inventory on hand, and was able to keep up with the construction schedule by double casting blocks each day.
 The channel walls were built as gravity structures, which minimized excavation and installation and helped the project meet its deadline.
 The entire project was installed in just 60 days.

 Once the ground was frozen, the crews were able to bring in trucks loaded with blocks without tearing up the landscaping.
 The stream flow was minimal at the time of construction, but the channel was coffer damned to allow the Redi-Rock walls to be installed.
-The crew created a crushed stone leveling pad before placing the first row of Redi-Rock 60in (1520mm) Base Blocks to prevent overturning of the walls.
+The crew created a crushed stone leveling pad before placing the first row of Redi-Rock 60in (1520mm) solid blocks to prevent overturning of the walls.